In the beginning, there was no question about saving vs. investing, I couldn’t do either. This was around 2010.

 It took some time, but at the end of 2014, I was able to put 20% of our income towards saving/investing.
 Of that portion, I had 3-4 months of money in the emergency fund, so 60% of that total pot was now going to investing.

 From a 1-10, 10 being the highest, I am a solid 4 in risk tolerance.
 I can’t stand being stressed out, especially with money.
-I’m okay growing slow, I just can’t take steps backwards.
+I’m okay growing slow, I just can’t take steps backward.

 Saying that, I didnt down my savings to something low like 10%, and invest 90%.
 I felt that 60%, and eventually about 70% in 2015, was a good balance.
 I was able to keep saving more and more over time, while still making sure that I was investing.